diningeachox/Toronto-Housing-Prediction/README.md

 # Toronto-Housing-Prediction
-A machine learning model for predicting Toronto condo prices
+A machine learning model for predicting Toronto condo prices.

 ## Dataset
 The raw data was scraped from realmaster.ca sold listings over a one month period.
-This resulted in 2000+ condos forming the dataset.
+Data from 2000+ condos were compiled, forming the dataset.
 The scraping was done with BeautifulSoup.

 ## Proprocessing
-A major component of this project was to use relevant geographic data for the condos as well as the data about the buildings themselves.
+A major component of this project was to include relevant **geographic data** for the condos as well as the data about the buildings themselves.
 For each condo, I used its location to determine what Toronto neighborhood it was in, along with important metrics such as **average income, unemployment rate** and **population density** of said neighborhood.
 Then I downloaded Toronto subway data from https://scruss.com/blog/2005/12/14/toronto-subway-station-gps-locations/ and used it against each condo to calculate the **distance to the nearest subway station**.

 In order to extract the geographical coordinates from each condo's location, I used the google API called Geocoder.
+If you want to get geographical coordinates using Geocoder you will have to sign up and get your own API key.
+You are allowed up to **2500 location queries per day** free of charge.

 I then compared these coordinates to the district polygons given in the Toronto neighborhood dataset to determine which neighborhood the condo belonged to.

 Categorical variables such as balcony type were given one-hot encodings.
 All real-valued data were normalized with the Yeo-Johnson transform, this resulted in lower errors for the model.
 Square feet were given as a range, I split this data into two variables: **Min Square Feet** and **Max Square Feet**.